techidaily/site-driver-download/source/_posts/step-by-step-guide-keep-your-gpus-updated-rx-470-driver-downloads-included.md

 ![](https://images.drivereasy.com/wp-content/uploads/2016/10/img_581412f0a2c64.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Searching and Downloading drivers manually can take forever.
 And it is possible to download the incompatible drivers.
 So instead of downloading Windows 10 drivers for Geforce GTX 1080 manually, you can use[Driver Easy](https://tools.techidaily.com/drivereasy/download/) to help you automatically.
 With Driver Easy, you can expect that much time and energy will be saved on updating drivers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/OZQJUTr44rA?si=ADA0nD1VnXjR_sH0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Download Drivers with just 2 Clicks**